 Pulse 3D Headset

 This is one of the few PS5 accessories still having some stock issues.
-However, it is available at a range of retailers, so be patient.
+However, it is available at a range of retailers, so you should be able to find at least one with stock at any one time.
 The Pulse 3D Wireless Headset has two built-in microphones and noise-cancellation to tune out distractions.
 With up to 12 hours of battery life, having to charge mid-way through a game shouldn’t be an issue either.

 How to get a PS5: top tips